Integrative Decoding: Improve Factuality via Implicit Self-consistency: Introduction

 We evaluate ID over six series of LLMs with varying scales.
-As shown in Figure \ref{fig:cover}, ID consistently enhances the factuality over all these LLMs by a large margin on the TruthfulQA (+11.2\%), Biographies (+15.4\%) and LongFact (+8.5\%) datasets, demonstrating robustness from sentence- to document-level generations.
+ID consistently enhances the factuality over all these LLMs by a large margin on the TruthfulQA (+11.2\%), Biographies (+15.4\%) and LongFact (+8.5\%) datasets, demonstrating robustness from sentence- to document-level generations.
 Moreover, the performance gains of ID progressively amplify as the number of sampled responses increases, indicating its potential to scale up with repeated sampling.